 Depreciation is the method of spreading the cost of tangible fixed assets over their useful lifetime.
 Find out more about depreciation.

 Dividends are payments you might receive if you own shares in a company.
 For example, as a shareholder of a limited company.
 They are normally paid annually, and come from the profits of the company.
 Find out more about dividends.

 Double entry accounting

-You create bookkeeping records in different accounts in the chart of accounts and each transaction is recorded with both a debit and a credit.
+When you do double entry accounting yYou create bookkeeping records in different accounts in the chart of accounts.
+Each transaction is recorded with both a debit and a credit.

 A fiscal year is a period that a business uses for accounting.
 Once you have set the fiscal year in Bokio, it will be selected automatically when you date your accounting entries.
 You’ll also get notifications when your fiscal year is about to end.
 You will need to prepare year end accounts for this period or submit a Self Assessment tax return if you are self employed.